DeannaGelbart/search-by-color/README.md

 ```

 If you want users to be connected to TinEye search instead of this project's homegrown search code,
-you'll need to make sure public/js/colorcoordinator.js is calling /tin-eye-search instead of /search.
+have public/js/colorcoordinator.js call /tin-eye-search instead of /search.
 And you'll need to put the images in the TinEye index which you can do like this:
 ```
 $ cd public/img/art/thumbs
 $ for f in *jpg *JPG ; do curl http://USERNAME:PASSWORD@multicolorengine.tineye.com/USERNAME/rest/add/ -F "image=@$f;filename=$f" ; done